Fauna of Ireland: Extinctions

-Species that have become extinct in Ireland in historic times include the great auk, the Irish elk, the brown bear, Eurasian lynx, grey whale, and the wildcat.
+Species that have become extinct in Ireland in historic times include the great auk, Irish elk, brown bear, Eurasian lynx, grey whale, and the wildcat.
 The last grey wolf in Ireland was killed by John Watson of Ballydarton on the slopes of Mount Leinster, County Carlow in 1786.
 Many bird of prey species including the golden eagle, white-tailed eagle, and red kite have been re-introduced to national parks after absences between 90 and 200 years.

 Zoology museums

 These are the Natural History Museum Dublin which opened in 1856 and the Ulster Museum in Belfast which opened in 1929.
 Ireland's universities hold smaller collections.
 Trinity College Dublin also has a Zoological museum that is open during the summer months.

 Research

 Irelands position on the continental shelf favours marine both marine life and faunal studies.
 There are two research stations Queen’s Marine Laboratory located on Strangford Lough and the Ryan Marine Science Institute in Galway.

 In 2000, scientists in Ireland commenced a research programme called "Ag-Biota", concerning the impact of modern agriculture on biodiversity.

 There is also continuous monitoring and research on Irish biodiversity carried out by the National Biodiversity Data Centre based in Waterford.